 The future belongs to leaders who can build teams that don't just use AI tools, but think AI-first.
 This requires a fundamental transformation in how we hire, develop, and structure technical teams.

 Learning velocity is the compound advantage of continuous adaptation and skill acquisition.
 In AI, it's not about knowing everything, but about maintaining the capacity to learn and integrate new capabilities faster than the rate of change.
+Those with high learning velocity create exponential advantages over time.

 This series is part of a comprehensive approach to excellence and human flourishing.
 Get systematic frameworks and practical tools for transformation.